Dimers in piecewise Temperleyan domains: Introduction

+{\bf Double dimers.} Let us now come to the second series of results of our paper, which deal with the double-dimer model.
+Recall that a double-dimer configuration is a union of two dimer coverings, or equivalently a set of even-length simple loops and double edges with the property that every vertex is the endpoint of exactly two edges, see Fig. \ref{petli}.
 Note that there are two ways to obtain a given loop (on the dual graph).
-This can be interpreted as a choice of the orientation of the loop, see~Fig.~\ref{petli}.
-Thus, the double-dimer model can be represented as a random covering of the dual graph by the oriented loops and double edges~\cite{Percus}.
+This can be interpreted as a choice of orientation of the loop, see Fig.~\ref{petli}.
+Thus, the double-dimer model can be represented as a random covering of the dual graph by oriented loops and double edges~\cite{Percus}.
 The height function in the double-dimer model, which is the difference of height functions for two dimer configurations, has a simple geometric representation: if we cross a loop, then the height function changes by $+1$ or $-1$, depending on the orientation of the loop.

-In the case of discretizations by Temperley domains Kenyon~\cite{Kloop} and Dubedat~\cite{Ddim} obtained results confirming the prediction of the convergence of the loop ensemble of the double-dimer model to the conformal loop ensemble $CLE(4)$, see~\cite{CLE1, CLE2}.
-The loop ensemble $CLE(4)$ is a conformally invariant object: its image under any conformal mapping has the same distribution as an analogous ensemble in the image of the domain.
+There is a prediction that the loop ensemble of the double-dimer model converges to the conformal loop ensemble $\mathit{CLE}(4)$, see~\cite{CLE1, CLE2}.
+In the case of discretizations by Temperleyan domains Kenyon~\cite{Kloop} and Dubedat~\cite{Ddim} obtained results confirming this prediction.
+The loop ensemble $\mathit{CLE}(4)$ is a conformally invariant object.
+It corresponds to level lines of the Gaussian Free Field.
+There is a gap of $\pm2\lambda=\pm \sqrt{\pi/2}$ between the values of the Gaussian Free Field on the interior and the exterior side of each $\mathit{CLE}(4)$ loop~\cite{ScSh, WW}.
+This is similar to loops in the double-dimer model outlining the discontinuities of the double-dimer height function, the gap being $\pm1$.

 We will consider coverings of a pair of domains that differ by two squares, see~Fig.~\ref{petli2}.
-In this case, in addition to a collection of loops and double edges, the resulting composition of the coverings contains an interface (a simple path between these two squares).
-It is expected that the interface converges to a conformally invariant random curve $SLE(4)$ as the mesh size tends to zero, see~\cite{ICM2006}.
+In this case, in addition to a collection of loops and double edges, the superposition of the coverings contains an ``interface'' (a simple path between these two squares).
+It is expected that the interface converges to a conformally invariant random curve $\mathit{SLE}(4)$ as the mesh size tends to zero, see~\cite{ICM2006}.

+The coupling function plays an important role in the proof of convergence of height functions.
+We define the double-dimer coupling function as a difference of single-dimer coupling functions of a pair of domains that differ by two squares.
+Similarly to the single-dimer coupling function the double-dimer coupling function can be used to compute the expectation of the double-dimer height function.
+However the single-dimer coupling function is also the kernel which allows to compute multi-edge correlations, see \cite{Klocstat}.
+Therefore it allows us to compute all moments of the single-dimer height function, see \cite{KGff}.
+This is not the case for the double-dimer model.